Sorted the paperwork? Practise the interview at Opaige

 Five Employment Traps Visa Agency Staff Overlook

-Fixed salary regardless of case volume
+Fixed salary regardless of volume

 You close 30 cases this month.
 Your employer earns the margin.
 You earn your base.